-Your chances of being contacted and reunited with your beloved dog should they go missing are much higher than if your dog does not have a microchip (as long as you keep your contact details up to date).
+Your chances of being reunited with your missing dog are much higher than if your dog does not have a microchip (as long as you keep your contact details up to date).

-If your dog gets lost and does not have a microchip, and your contact details cannot be found otherwise, the chances of being reunited with your furry friend are much worse.
-Stray dogs without a known guardian may be rehomed or worse: euthanized.
+If your dog gets lost and does not have a microchip, it’s much less likely you’ll be reunited with them again.
+Similarly, if someone who’s found your dog can’t contact you with any other details, it’s even less likely they’ll be able to return your dog to you.
+Stray dogs without a known guardian may be rehomed – or worse, euthanized.

-The use of microchips significantly increases the chance that a lost pet will be returned to its family, reducing euthanasia of unclaimed pets.– Dr. Gary Michelson, founder of the Michelson Found Animals Foundation5
+The use of microchips significantly increases the chance that a lost pet will be returned to its family, reducing euthanasia of unclaimed pets.– Dr. Gary Michelson, founder of the Michelson Found Animals Foundation7